PyQuantSharp/Backtesting/README.md

 5) Expand strategy evaluation - add Sharp/Sortino ratio etc, different levels of risk exposure

-## Version 2 versus 1
+## Version 2 versus version 1
-V-E-C-T-O-R-I-Z-A-T-I-O-N

-#Performance comparison
+### Performance comparison

-As booting performance (speed) was the main priority in version 2.0 it is interesting to see at the actual difference.
+Boosting performance (speed) was the main priority in version 2.0 so it is interesting to see the actual difference.

-Method
+#### Method
-This test was done by using datetime.now() which is considered nooby'
+This test was done by using datetime.now() which is sometimes considered bad practice.
+The time to run throught the script is of such a magnitude than small inaccuracies don't affect the conclusions significantly.

+Cons:
+It is not very exact

 Pros:
-*It shows an actual usecase
+It shows an actual usecase

-Results
+#### Results

+* Version 2 is much faster - due to vectorization of the main function
+* There is a monotonic increase in time for both versions
+* The time margin varies for both versions
+  This is because different sections of the list of stocks have different numbers of trading signals

 | Stocks tested | Version 1    | Version 2    |